 - SlideTeam - While many are quite cheesy, there are a few gems here and there if you’re willing to search for them.

-*Warning: Most of the free backgrounds online are unattractive and cheesy.
-Our recommendation is to make your own and keep them simple.
+*Warning: Most of the free PowerPoint backgrounds online are unattractive and cheesy.
+That's why we recommend learning how to create your own backgrounds and keeping them simple.

 How to insert PowerPoint backgrounds

-Inserting PowerPoint backgrounds into your presentation is easy.
-There are just a couple things to be aware of.
+Inserting PowerPoint backgrounds into your presentation is easy, but there are a couple things to be aware of.

 First, you need to know where you want your background to go, so that you know where to place it: